jmoraispk/Multi-Modal-Beam-Prediction-Challenge-2022-Baseline/README.md

 During testing, a csv file with the results should be generated, and performance metrics are printed, including the *competition score*.
 Furthermore, there is a small histogram plot included.

-See the main script for further details and examples on how to use the scripts.
+See the main script for further details and examples of how to use the scripts.

+## Important code-level details
+### NaNs found in the data
+There are roughly 200 samples with NaN values in the challenge data, distributed across scenarios 31 to 34.
+When computing the optimum beam from a vector with 64 received powers (for example, called `pwr_vect`), simply using `np.argmax(pwr_vect)` will return the indices of the NaN value if it exists.
+To avoid returning the indices of the NaN values, use instead `np.nanargmax(pwr_vect)`.
+Nonetheless, it is worth noting that this should not considerably affect results since it happens with only ~1% of the data.

 # Expected Results